staxmanade/diffXcodeTargets/Readme.md

-# diffXCodeTargets
+# diffXcodeTargets

-Command line tool that can be used to diff two XCode targets
+Command line tool that can be used to diff two Xcode targets

 # How to Install

-`npm install -g diffXCodeTargets`
+`npm install -g diffxcodetargets`

 # Usage

-&nbsp;&nbsp;`diffXCodeTargets projectFilePath targetA targetB`
+&nbsp;&nbsp;`diffXcodeTargets projectFilePath targetA targetB`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  **[--version]**          : Prints just the version